Rutu-TChaugale/Student-Hibernate-Annotation-Configuration/README.md

 This project is a CRUD (Create, Read, Update, Delete) application built using Hibernate with annotation-based configuration.
 It manages student records in a database using Hibernate ORM.
 The goal is to demonstrate how to integrate Hibernate with a relational database while following best practices.

 🛠️ Technologies Used
-Java 8+/11
+Java 21
 Hibernate (Annotation-Based Configuration)
-MySQL/PostgreSQL (or any relational DB)
+MySQL (or any relational DB)
-Maven
 JPA Annotations